zpoint/CPython-Internals/README.md

 This repository is my notes/blog for [cpython](https://github.com/python/cpython) source code

-Trying to understand every detail of cpython implementation
+Trying to illustrate every detail of cpython implementation

     # based on version 3.8.0a0
     cd cpython